mhowe0422/mhowe0422.github.io/blog.md

 # Blog information

-This area will include on going progress and updated for Zone 6
+This area will include on going progress and updates for Zone 6

 ---